Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Overview of the main results

 This framework allows us to investigate how the entanglement spectrum $\{\abs{\lambda_s(t)}^2\}$ of an initially product state $\ket{\phi}$ evolves under time evolution into $\ket{\phi_t}$.
 Informally, one can state that the structure of the entanglement spectrum follows the scaling law

 In general, this decay law cannot be further improved without imposing additional geometric assumptions such as finite-dimensionality or short-range interactions~\cite{PhysRevLett.97.157202,PhysRevX.11.011047,PRXQuantum.2.040331}.
 The result can be derived from an upper bound on the growth rate of the $\alpha$-R\'enyi entanglement $E_\alpha$, as defined precisely in Eq.~\eqref{Def_Renyi_ent}.
-In order to emphasize the spectral nature of the bound, we call this extension the Spectral Small-Incremental-Entangling (Spectral SIE) theorem. \\ {\bf [Theorem~\ref{thm:Renyi_SIE} (informal)]} For $\alpha \ge 1/2$, the generation rate of the $\alpha$-R\'enyi entanglement is bounded from above by $c_\alpha \bar{\mJ}(V_{AB})$, where $c_\alpha$ is an $O(1)$ constant satisfying $c_{1/2}=2$, $c_{1}=4/e$ and $c_\infty=2$. \\ An important observation is that $\alpha = 1/2$ constitutes a universal threshold.
+In order to emphasize the spectral nature of the bound, we refer to this extension as the Spectral Small-Incremental-Entangling (Spectral SIE) theorem. \\ {\bf [Theorem~\ref{thm:Renyi_SIE} (informal)]} For $\alpha \ge 1/2$, the generation rate of the $\alpha$-R\'enyi entanglement is bounded from above by $c_\alpha \bar{\mJ}(V_{AB})$, where $c_\alpha$ is an $O(1)$ constant satisfying $c_{1/2}=2$, $c_{1}=4/e$ and $c_\infty=2$. \\ An important observation is that $\alpha = 1/2$ constitutes a universal threshold.
 For $\alpha < 1/2$, the entanglement generation rate becomes unbounded, as proven in Proposition~\ref{prop:optimality_2}.
 Moreover, for $\alpha = 1/2$ the constant $c_{\alpha=1/2}$ is not only universal but also quantitatively optimal, as shown in Proposition~\ref{prop:optimality_1}.
-A significant advantage of considering the R\'enyi entanglement with $\alpha < 1$ is that it enables rigorous error analysis in terms of Schmidt rank truncation~\cite{PhysRevLett.100.030504,PRXQuantum.1.010304}, thereby allowing a quantitative estimation of how the entanglement structure impacts the computational complexity of simulating quantum dynamics.
+A significant advantage of considering the R\'enyi entanglement with $\alpha < 1$ is that it enables rigorous error analysis in terms of Schmidt rank truncation~\cite{PhysRevLett.100.030504,PRXQuantum.1.010304}, thereby providing a quantitative estimate of how entanglement structure affects the computational complexity of simulating quantum dynamics.

 While previous attempts have been made to extend the SIE theorem, these were restricted to the case $\alpha > 1$~\cite{10.1063/1.5037802,PhysRevA.109.042404}.
-In contrast, the present establishment of the Spectral SIE theorem crucially relies on the use of the spectral-entangling strength $\bar{\mJ}(V_{AB})$ rather than the operator norm $\|V_{AB}\|$.
+In contrast, the present establishment of the spectral SIE theorem crucially relies on the use of the spectral-entangling strength $\bar{\mJ}(V_{AB})$ rather than the operator norm $\|V_{AB}\|$.
 This distinction is essential, and its role in the optimality of the spectral SIE bounds is further discussed in Sec.~\ref{Sec:optimatlity_spec:SIE}.